-Whole brain radiation (WBR) or whole brain radiotherapy (WBRT)

-may be needed if there are many tumors in the brain.
+Whole brain radiation (WBR) or whole brain radiotherapy (WBRT) may be needed if there are many tumors in the brain.
 It works by delivering a low dose of radiation to the whole brain and can treat small amounts of cancer that cannot be seen on imaging tests.

 Stereotactic radiosurgery or SRS (may also be called stereotactic radiotherapy or SRT) does not involve actual surgery with a knife.
-It treats one small part of the brain with a very high dose of radiation
+It treats one small part of the brain with a very high dose of radiation using many small radiation beams.

-- During SRS, a head frame is used to keep your head very still.
+During SRS, a head frame is used to keep your head very still.
 This allows the beams of radiation to enter the tumor from many different angles.
-It is very precise and helps to protect the healthy
+It is very precise and helps to protect the healthy brain tissue near the tumor.
+SRS may be given as a single treatment or over a few sessions.